LEADING WELLNESS ECONOMY RESEARCH

 The Global Wellness Economy

-The wellness economy is a colossal global industry, estimated by the Global Wellness Institute at $4.4 trillion.
+The wellness economy is a colossal global industry, estimated by the Global Wellness Institute at $5.6 trillion in 2022.
 The wellness economy encompasses eleven varied and diverse sectors, which enable consumers to incorporate wellness activities and lifestyles into their daily lives.

 Explore more wellness charts & graphs